PriyanshuRj/auth_backend/README.md

 # Authentication

-This repository contains  ExpressJS API's based backend code that can be used to add and get a report of a market/mandi.
+This repository contains  ExpressJS API's based backend code that can be used to login adn signup

 ## 👨🏻‍🔬 Set up and run The Server